Scott Googins

-Scott Googins is an American college baseball coach who is the head coach of the University of Cincinnati Bearcats Baseball Team.
-Googins was hired on June 6, 2017.
+Scott Googins is an American college baseball coach who was most recently the head coach of the University of Cincinnati Bearcats Baseball Team.
+Googins was hired at Cincinnati on June 6, 2017, and resigned in May 2023 following the conclusion of the Bearcats' 2023 season, shortly after multiple assistants were fired for failing to report a sports gambling scandal.
 He left Xavier after being the skipper of the Musketeers baseball team since the start of the 2006 season.
-Under Googins, Xavier appeared in three NCAA Tournaments.
+Under Googins, Xavier appeared in three NCAA tournaments.
 In 2008, he was named the A-10 Coach of the Year, and in 2009, he was named the ABCA Mideast Region Coach of the Year.
 Googins is an alumnus of Ohio Wesleyan University, where he played baseball for the Battling Bishops.

 Coaching career

 Assistant coaching

 After graduating from Ohio Wesleyan in 1992, Googins became an assistant at Indiana under head coach Bob Morgan.
 He held the position from 1993 to 2000.
-During his tenure, Indiana appeared in the 1996 NCAA Tournament.
+During his tenure, Indiana appeared in the 1996 NCAA tournament.
 He then worked as an assistant at Miami (OH) from 2001 to 2004, serving under head coach Tracy Smith, who had been Googins's fellow assistant at Indiana for two seasons.
 When Miami assistant Dan Simonds was tapped for the Xavier job following the 2004 season, Googins went with him as an assistant coach.